In this article, we examine the cost to rent a vehicle for Uber & Lyft versus the cost to purchase a vehicle.

 However, when you rent property for business use, you can only deduct the actual costs of renting that equipment for your business.
 This applies to your vehicle rental as well.

-Which also means you cannot take that juicy $0.545/mile IRS Standard Mileage Deduction!
+This also means you cannot take that juicy $0.655/mile IRS Standard Mileage Deduction!